Better weeks for law firm owners, sole practitioners & partners

 Is your firm as profitable as you want?

 Did you set up your firm, in part for flexibility, yet working long hours?

 If so, take a look at these helpful tips to help you grow and balance:

 Intention Days help you focus each day.
 It also means you use moments to tackle those tasks, or use one of your time blocks, to focus on batched tasks for that area.
 I used to have ‘Wealth Wednesday’ where I focused on all financial aspects of my life and business.
 This can include billing, chasing clients, checking whether my suppliers are still good value, and keeping an eye on bank balances.
 Whilst I had ‘Filing Friday’ to deal with all admin matters, you can just as easily have ‘Finance Friday’.
 Likewise, ‘Money Mondays’, or if you want to get your blogs and social media posts ready, ‘Media Mondays’.
 ‘Connection Thursdays’ is also great for keeping in touch with people before another month passes.
 See what works for you.
 Change them around until it feels right.

 Far too much time is spent in unproductive meetings.

-Lead by example and people will soon respect the boundaries, will arrive on time and be better prepared, to make that time count.
+Lead by example and people will sooner respect the boundaries, will arrive on time, and be better prepared, to make that time count.

 Send automated reminders of meetings and appointments, especially for external parties (or customers), to avoid confusion, forgetting and then not turning up.